YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 The format of the RESTORE command is:

 .. parsed-literal::
-   RE[STORE] [-[NO]E[XTEND]] file-name file-list
+   RE[STORE] [-NET[TIMEOUT]] [-[NO]E[XTEND]] file-name bytestrm-bkup-list

 * file-name identifies the name of the database file that RESTORE uses as a starting point.

-* file-list specifies one or more files produced by BACKUP -INCREMENTAL to RESTORE into the database.
-The file-names are separated by commas (,) and must be in sequential order, from the oldest transaction number to the most recent transaction number.
+* bytestrm-bkup-list specifies one or more bytestream backup files (generated with BACKUP -BYTESTREAM) to RESTORE into the database file specified with file-name.
+The file-list are separated by commas (,) and must be in sequential order, from the oldest transaction number to the most recent transaction number.
 RESTORE may take its input from a UNIX file on any device that supports such files.

+* bytestrm-bkup-list may also include a comma separated list of pipe commands or TCP socket addresses (a combination of IPv4 or IPV6 hostname and a port number) from where MUPIP RESTORE receives bytestream backup files (produced with BACKUP -BYTESTREAM).

 * The current transaction number in the database must match the starting transaction number of each successive input to the RESTORE.

-* If the BACKUP -INCREMENTAL was created using -TRANSACTION=1, create a new database with MUPIP CREATE and do not access it, except the standalone MUPIP commands INTEG -FILE, EXTEND, and SET before initiating the RESTORE.
+* If the BACKUP -BYTESTREAM was created using -TRANSACTION=1, create a new database with MUPIP CREATE and do not access it, except the standalone MUPIP commands INTEG -FILE, EXTEND, and SET before initiating the RESTORE.

 ~~~~~~~~~
 -EXTEND